 COVID 19 – Exceptional circumstances

 The SRT provides statutory relief which may be used to exclude from an individual’s day count any day which relates to exceptional circumstances, provided there is an intention to leave the UK as soon as the circumstances permit.
 The number of days one can disregard due to exceptional circumstances is restricted to 60 days in any tax year.

-In the light of international and national emergencies due to COVID-19, HMRC has recently updated their guidelines on exceptional circumstances.
-As such, the following will be considered exceptional and the relevant days will be disregarded for SRT purposes:
+In the light of international and national emergencies due to COVID-19, HMRC has updated its guidelines on exceptional circumstances.
+As such, the following are considered exceptional and the relevant days will be disregarded for SRT purposes:

 - you are quarantined or advised by a health professional or public health guidance to self-isolate in the UK as a result of the virus